EvanAntunano/Spint-Challenge-Applied-Javascript-PT/README.md

 1. What is the DOM?

+1A.
+The DOM is the Document Object Model.
+Essentially, it is a programming interface that defines HTML elements as objects, as well as the properties, methods, and events for the HTML elements.
+It is also capable of being interacted with through javascript.

 2. What is an event?

+2A.
+And event is whatever happens on a page, dynamically.
+This can include user input, hover, scrolls, loading elements, updating pages, clicks, zoom, and too many others to name here.

 3. What is an event listener?

+3A.
+And event listener is a method that listens for an action, such as a click, to be taken and THEN will run the function.

 4. Why would we convert a NodeList into an Array?

+4A.
+A NodeList can't use most of the many methods that arrays can, so it is helpful to convert it into an array in order to have better contorl over said array.

 5. What is a component?

+5A.
+A component is a piece of code that can stand on its own, and be used when the time is needed, in multiple ways.
+It is essentially a reusable outline shell that you can pass different information into based on what you need.

 ### Git Set up